 The visual arts network of the South of France

-The Marc Chagall National Museum is a member of the Plein Sud network
+The Pablo Picasso National Museum - La Guerre et la Paix is a member of the Plein Sud network

 Born in the spring of 2020 from the will of the main actors of visual arts in the South of France to federate in order to promote the exceptional richness of the contemporary art offer on the territory, the Plein Sud network reflects the spirit of union of 72 contemporary art places from Sérignan-Sète to Nice-Monaco.